Nerdware-LLC/fixit-api/src/tests/README.md

 - End-to-end tests (the files prefixed with `e2e.`)
 - Static mock items, which are commonly used as inputs for various test suites.

-This dir and its contents are explicitly ignored by [tsconfig.build.json](../../tsconfig.build.json).
+This dir and its contents are explicitly ignored by [SWC when creating builds](../../.swcrc).

 > In this project, all test suite files are suffixed with `.test.ts`.